yeshaswini-karri/parkinsons_disease_detection/README.md

 To get started with the Parkinson's Disease Detection Project:
 1. Clone this repository to your local machine.
 2. Install the required dependencies listed in the 'requirements.txt' file.
-3. Explore the provided Python scripts or notebooks to train the model, evaluate its performance, and make predictions on new data.
+3. Explore the provided python scripts or notebooks 'detector.py' and 'parkinsons_disease_detection_project.ipynb' for model training.
-4. Refer to the README.md file for detailed usage instructions, project overview, and citation information.

-This repository contains the Oxford Parkinson's Disease Detection Dataset, which includes biomedical voice measurements aimed at discriminating between healthy individuals and those with Parkinson's disease.
+4. Run the file 'app.py' to create a web app for the Parkinson's Disease Detector using the model trained in 'detector.py'

 ## Data Set Characteristics
 - **Type**: Multivariate